basgpol/Bjorn_August_Skeel-Gjorling-ps239t-final-project/README.md

 ## More Information

 Note: It was not possible to upload the raw text data on all the transcripts scraped in 01.scraping.ipynb to Github due to a very large file size.
-The data can be reproduced by running the Jupyter Notebook yourselves.
-This project was created as an exam project for at graduate course at University of California, Berkeley.
+The data can be reproduced by running the Jupyter Notebook again.
+This project was created as an exam project for a graduate course (Introduction to Computational Tools for Social Science) at University of California, Berkeley.
 The course repo is available here: https://github.com/ribernhard/PS239T.